CPP Loans: Instant, No Credit Check Options Available

 light bulb iconIs a CPP payday loan right for me?

-Payday loans come with notoriety for good reason.
+Payday loans are notorious for good reason.
 Here are the main risks to take stock of before signing up:

 • Disreputable lenders.
 The payday lending space is rife with scams.
-Choose a legitimate payday lender that is properly licensed.
+Choose a legitimate payday lender who is properly licensed.

 • Short repayment terms.
 You typically have to repay your loan by your next payday.
 If you don’t, you’ll be charged fees.
 Quick terms may keep you in debt if you don’t have a solid exit plan.